VIU is a an International Center for Higher Education and Research. Individual behavior, dress and manners should be respectful of this.

 - Students are advised to cover work missed and to demonstrate that they have done so to the professor.

-- Justified absences require a doctor's certificate in the event of illness or a certificate from university department in the case of exams in home university.
+- Justified absences require a doctor's certificate in the event of illness or a certificate from the university department in the case of exams in home university.
 Absences may be "justified" only when documented.
-Certificates must be handed in to the Globalization Program office and they are dealt with in complete confidentiality.
+Certificates must be handed into the Globalization Program office and they are dealt with in complete confidentiality.

 Absences due to travel arrangements during the semester will under no circumstances be considered "justified".
 There is a mid-term break to allow and encourage students to travel.